-First and foremost, it means constructing an energy-efficient home shell with energy-efficient windows and doors.
+First and foremost, it means constructing an energy efficient home shell with high performing windows and doors.
 Conservation of the energy put into the home for heating and cooling is a major step.

-Secondly, we utilize High Performance Home (HPH) techniques when constructing your new structure.
-HPH components work together to maintain home health as well as improve overall comfort and efficiency.
+Secondly, we utilize High Performance Home (HPH) techniques when constructing your new house.
+These components work together to maintain home health as well as improve overall comfort and efficiency.
 Here are some HPH components:

-- Tight thermal envelope – ‘build tight and ventilate right’!
-Our use of Insulated Concrete Forms (ICFs) and Structural Insulated Panels (SIPs) provide our clients with just that.
+- Tight thermal envelope – Our use of Structural Insulated Panels (SIPs), Insulated Concrete Forms (ICFs) and insulated home shell sheathing provide our clients just that.

-- Energy efficient heating and cooling systems – Yes, you can still use a fossil driven system in a ‘green’ house but with a tight thermal envelope and Energy Star© rated mechanical systems you will be conserving more of the energy you are putting into the structure.
+- Energy efficient heating and cooling systems – These systems can range from geothermal to fossil driven systems.
+Regardless of which system is chosen, with a tight thermal envelope and Energy Star© rated mechanical systems you will be conserving more of the energy you are putting into the structure.

 - Indoor air quality – Proper ventilation eliminates mold, allergens and pollutants from your home.

 - Water management – A simple on-demand hot-water heater can reduce energy consumption and subsurface irrigation systems save water by ‘dripping’ it at the root level instead of spraying it into the air.

 - Energy-efficient lighting, appliances, and green products – These are limitless choices which are easy and relatively inexpensive to implement.